Exact thresholds for Ising-Gibbs samplers on general graphs: Volume growth

 It remains to bound the tree excess.
 In the construction of $T(v,R)$ there may be some edges in $B(v,R)$ which are not explored and so are not in $T(v,R)$.
 Each edge between $u,w\in V(v,R)$ which is not explored in the construction of $T(v,R)$ is present in $B(v,R)$ independently with probability $d/n$.
 There are at most $d^{2R}$ unexplored edges and

 for any fixed $d$.
-So by a union bound with high probability we have that $t(v,R) \leq 1$ for all $v$. \end{proof}
+So by a union bound with high probability we have that $t(v,R) \leq1$ for all $v$. \end{pf}

-\section{Local Mixing}
+\section{Local mixing}

-In this section we prove Lemma~\ref{lem:main_LM} and Lemma~\ref{lem:ER_LM}.
+In this section we prove Lemmas~\ref{lemmainLM} and~\ref{lemERLM}.
 The proof that the local mixing condition holds for graphs of bounded degree, bounded volume and bounded external field is standard.
-Indeed the reader who is interested in Theorem~\ref{t:main} for models with bounded external fields may skip this section.
+Indeed the reader who is interested in Theorem~\ref{tmain} for models with bounded external fields may skip this section.

-\subsection{Cut-Width Bounds}
+\subsection{Cut-width bounds}

-The main tool in bounding the mixing time will be the notion of cut-width used in~\cite{BeKeMoPe:05}.
-Recall that the {\em cut-width} of a finite graph $G=(V,E)$
+The main tool in bounding the mixing time will be the notion of cut-width used in \cite{BeKeMoPe05}.
+Recall that the \textit{cut-width} of a finite graph $G=(V,E)$

 where the minimum is taken over all permutations of the labels of the vertices $v_1,\ldots,v_n$ in $V$.